My first ever hard-disk was a whopping 2GB when 340MB was considered high-end. £800 meant it was a steal – an end-of-line trade-only offer…

 The 300GB that was in my home desktop shared no characteristics other than the fact it too has outlived it’s usefulness.

-Loaded with the majority of Windows games I’ve ever owned, comprehensive libraries of emulator images, checked-out source trees, MP3 library or humourus nuggets from the like of YouTube I think I might possibly miss.
+Loaded with the majority of Windows games I’ve ever owned, comprehensive libraries of emulator images, checked-out source trees, MP3 library or humorous nuggets from the like of YouTube I think I might possibly miss.

 Installation of the 750GB Seagate wasn’t without the odd snag.
-The BIOS and Windows recognised it fine but the season changed while waiting for it to format.
+The BIOS and Windows recognized it fine but the season changed while waiting for it to format.
 Copying was slow too until I discovered it running in PIO mode which flooded the P4 CPU with interrupts.
 Sticking it on a different SATA connector brought UDMA and speed to the table.

 Reinstalling Windows XP.

 Windows itself actually installed just fine until Windows Activation reared it’s ugly head and decided I’d been through this enough times and would have to convince Microsoft India over the phone that I’m not a software-stealing pirate.